rtenlab/reference-system-paam/README.md

 ```
 sudo rosdep init may fail because the file /etc/ros/rosdep/sources.list.d/20-default.list already exists.
 Delete it and run the command again.

+If python3-catkin-pkg-modules is not found, install using pip: pip3 install catkin-pkg-modules

 ## Configure Environment
 Substitute 'cuda' with your cuda version if necessary, or create a symbolic link.